 elsewhere only if actual drug receipts accompany your claim submission.
-If receipts are not submitted to the claimsadministratorpharmacy benefit manager, your claim will be returned to you for receipts.
+If receipts are not submitted to the pharmacy benefit manager, your claim will be returned to you for receipts.

 If you do not use a participating pharmacy or the mail order program, be sure to obtain a receipt from the pharmacist.
 Cash register receipts are not acceptable.
 Medicines that do not require a prescription are not covered.
-Send the receipt with a Prescription Drug Record to the claims administratorpharmacy benefit manager.
-You can get these forms from the Division of Retirement and Benefits, the claims administratorpharmacy benefit manager, or the AlaskaCare website.
+Send the receipt with a Prescription Drug Record to the pharmacy benefit manager.
+You can get these forms from the pharmacy benefit manager, or the AlaskaCare website.